KonnexionsGmbH/db_seeder/README.md

 - Oracle via the [Oracle Connector](https://trinodb.io/docs/current/connector/oracle.html), and
 - PostgreSQL via the [PostgreSQL Connector](https://trinodb.io/docs/current/connector/postgresql.html).

-**`db_seeder`** makes it possible to use Trino's JDBC driver and the corresponding connectors as an alternative to the JDBC drivers of the DBMS suppliers.
+**`DBSeeder`** makes it possible to use Trino's JDBC driver and the corresponding connectors as an alternative to the JDBC drivers of the DBMS suppliers.
 To use the Trino JDBC driver, a Trino server is required.
 With the script `db_seeder_trino_environment` a Trino server can be set up.
 Since Trino does not support the Windows operating system, a suitable Docker image is created for Windows.